Back-end Engineering Articles

 Articles about Data Structures

-It's essential to have the basics of Ruby and Data Structures before doing coding challenges because it can be tricky if you don't do that.
-All the articles listed are in order, which is crucial if you don't know where to start or what's steps to follow to have all of these concepts.
+It’s important to have the basics of Ruby and Data Structures before doing coding challenges, because it can be hard if you don’t do that.
+All of the articles listed above are in order, which is important if you don’t know where to start or what’s the steps to learn all of these concepts

 How to solve coding challenges

-One of the first reactions when you're trying to solve coding challenges, is to go directly to the code.
-However, that strategy can be complex because if you don't have the problem evident in your mind, you'll be trying to solve it blindly, and it will become tough to solve the given challenge.
+One of the main obstacles when you’re trying to solve coding challenges is to go directly to the code.
+That strategy can be hard, because if you don’t have the problem clear in your mind you’ll be trying to solve it blindly and it will become tough to solve the given problem.

-So I have a list of steps (that works as a framework) to solve coding challenges, and you should follow it if you want to ace and approach the coding challenges the right way.
+So I have a list of steps to solve coding challenges you should follow if you want to ace the coding challenges.

 Step #1- Use an online stopwatch

-Use an online stopwatch, not as a way to pressure yourself but to measure the time it takes you to solve the problem.
-This could be the best measure of your enhancement over the weeks because you'll see that you can solve problems in less time.
-Or suddenly, you can solve more complex issues in the same amount of time.
+Use an online stopwatch to measure the time it takes you to solve the problem.
+This could be the best measure of your enhancement over the weeks, because you’ll see that you can solve problems in less time.
+Or suddenly you can solve more complex problems in the same amount of time.

-You just need to type "stopwatch" in Google to find it.
-When should you start the stopwatch counting?
-Right before you start reading the problem.
+You just need to type “stopwatch” in Google to see it.
+When should you start the stopwatch?.
+Once you start reading the problem.
 You should measure your entire process of solving coding challenges: from reading to solving the problem.

-Reading comprehension is an excellent skill to have here.
-However, you also need to know about the basics of Ruby and the data structures because once you start reading, you can start thinking about the different ways to solve the challenge.
-Try to find hidden keywords in the problem because there could be signals to start and finish the solution.
+Reading comprehension is a good skill to have here.
+However, you also need to know about the basics of Ruby and the data structures, because once you start reading you can start thinking about the different ways to solve the challenge.
+Try to find hidden keywords in the problem, because right there could be the solution

-Step #3- Never try to see the result until you try it yourself.
+Step #3- Never try to see the result until you try it by yourself.

-This is one of the most critical steps.
+This is one the most important steps.
 You have to keep yourself away from the solution.
 You should not cheat here.
-It's for your own benefit as a developer.
-I know the temptation is high, but it is actually more fun and addictive if you try to solve it yourself and compare your results with the official solution.
+It's for your own growth as a developer.
+I know, the temptation is high, but actually it is more fun and addictive if you try to solve it by yourself, and then measure and compare your results with the official solution.
 Just believe me!

-You'll learn the double if you try to do it yourself and then study the official solution.
-Actually, you'll have at least 2 different points of view about the coding challenge, and you'll be better prepared to solve almost any problem.
+You’ll learn the double if you try to do it by yourself and then study the official solution.
+ACtually you’ll have at least 2 different points of views about the coding challenge and you’ll be better prepared to solve almost any problem.

-Step #4- What's the expected output from the challenge?
+Step #4- What's expected output from the challenge?

-Generally speaking, when you're reading the problem, you should find examples of the expected output at the end of the description.
+When you’re reading the problem, generally speaking, at the end of it you should find examples of the expected output.

-This output is critical because you could find different gotchas in the result.
-For instance, a problem expects to return an array of characters between A to Z. Still, it can also expect to respond just in lowercase, so if you also allow the return of uppercase letters, you could fail the challenge.
+This output is critical, because you could find different gotchas in the output.
+For instance, a problem expects to return an array of characters between A to Z, but it can also expect to respond just in lowercase, so if you also allow the return of uppercase letters you could fail the challenge.

-Step 5- Did I solve a similar problem before?
+Step 5- Did I solve this same problem before?
 How?

-Suppose you start solving challenges, and after 5-10 solutions, you'll be collecting a lot of different ways to solve that challenges, and you could end up solving quite similar issues later.
-So it's a good idea to start having your own cheat sheet or documentation about the problems you've solved in the past.
+If you start solving challenges, sure enough in some point (after 5-10 challenges) you’ll start collecting a lot of different ways to solve coding challenges and you could end up solving quite similar problems later.
+So it’s a good idea to start having your own cheat sheet or documentation about the problem you’ve solved in the past

 Step #6- Start your own documentation or cheatsheet

-As we mentioned in previous steps, you should start your own documentation or cheatsheet from the beginning.
-However, don't trust your mind.
+As we mentioned in previous steps you should start your own documentation or cheatsheet from the beginning.
+Don’t trust your mind.
 It can be forgotten.

 You can start your documentation with the basics of the data structures and then start writing down the different algorithms you use to solve the problems.
-You don't need to share that cheatsheet with anybody; you can keep it just for yourself.
-Your future self will be pleased with your present self.
+You don’t need to share that with anybody, you can keep it just for yourself.

-Step #7- Solve the problem first on paper or a whiteboard
+Step #7- Solve problem first in a paper or a whiteboard

-Many people tend to avoid the usage of sheets of paper or whiteboards.
-Probably the whiteboard is far from you, or you just want to start writing code.
+Lot of people tend to avoid the usage of sheets of paper or whiteboards.
+Probably is far from you, or you just want to start writing code.
 Take your time.
-You're not in a competition where you have to solve the challenge faster than others.
-You need your own time to solve the challenge; it doesn't matter your level.
+You're not in competition where you have to solve the challenge faster than others.
+You need your own time to solve the challenge, it doesn't matter your level.

-1. Make 15% of the total space to write the expected output of the code.
+1. - Make 15% of the total space to write what’s the expedited output of the code.
 We saw this in step #4

-2. Make another 15% of the total space to write the following steps.
-This is very important to have your mind organized until coding the solution.
+2. - Make another 15% of the total space to write the steps to follow.
+This is very important to have your mind organized until you start actually coding the solution.

-3. Use the other 70% of the space to write the solution.
-Try to complete the whole solution here before coding.
+3. - Use the other 70% of the space to actually start writing the solution.
+Try to complete the whole solution here, before starting coding the given solution.

 Look at my whiteboard.
 It's not a real coding challenge, but it is more or less that you have to divide the whiteboard and have the right amount of space to draw your thoughts.